Solute transport due to Periodic Loading in a Soft Porous Material: Introduction

-Solute transport in deformable porous media has been studied previously in several different contexts.
-The impact of soil consolidation on transport has been studied primarily for geomechanical applications \citep[\textit{e.g.},][]{Fox2007, fox2007b, Pu2018}.
-In that context, it has been shown that solute transport is enhanced by larger deformations \cite{Peters2002, Lewis12, alshawabkeh2006, Zhang2013, Bonazzi2021}.
-Deformation has also been shown to increase mixing and reduce breakthrough time in the context of miscible viscous fingering~\cite{Tran2020}.
+Solute transport in deformable porous media has been studied in several different contexts.
+The impact of monotonic soil consolidation on transport has been studied extensively for its relevance to the management of landfills and other contaminated sediments, such as dredging or mining waste~\citep[\textit{e.g.},][]{Smith2000, Peters2002, alshawabkeh2006, Fox2007, fox2007b,arega-applmathmodelling-2008, Lewis12, zhang-awr-2012, Zhang2013, xie-envscipollutionres-2016, Pu2018, Bonazzi2021}.
+In that context, it is well known that consolidation enhances solute transport.
+Deformation has also been shown to increase mixing and reduce breakthrough time in the context of miscible viscous fingering~\cite{tran2020coupling}.
 The key feature introduced by periodic loading is the continuously fluctuating fluid flow, which can irreversibly modify diffusion and dispersion even when the macroscopic advective component is perfectly reversible.
-The role of periodic flow in enhancing solute transport and mixing has been studied in rigid and compressible 1D pore networks \cite{Goldsztein2004, Claria2012}.
-In a poroelastic material, the impact of small periodic deformations on solute transport has been analysed for a range of frequencies \cite{Bonazzi2021}.
-In heterogeneous coastal aquifers, periodic flow due to tidal loading has been shown to enhance solute transport \cite{Wu2020, Trefry2019}.
-However, all of these studies examined a specific and relatively limited range of parameters.
+The role of periodic flow in enhancing solute transport and mixing has been studied in rigid and compressible 1D pore networks~\cite{Goldsztein2004, Claria2012}.
+In a poroelastic material, solute transport due to small periodic deformations has been explored across a range of parameters, including compressibility and forcing frequency, for semi-infinite homogeneous systems~\cite{Pool2016}, finite homogeneous systems~\cite{Bonazzi2021}, and finite heterogeneous systems~\cite{Trefry2019, Wu2020}.
+The latter two studies focus in particular on the combined role of poroelasticity, heterogeneity, and transient forcing in generating chaotic advection.